- Campus Life

 Next, celebrated author and journalist Sylvester Monroe '69, P'95 spoke at a special chapel service on Feb.
 7 about his time as part of the first ABC (A Better Chance) cohort of black students at SG.
 An author and veteran reporter who has worked for Time, Newsweek, and the Washington Post, Sylvester was the 2001 recipient of SG's John B. Diman Award, our highest alumni honor.
 View the video of his talk here.
 The Chapel Choir also performed the song "I Dream a World" at the service, which can be viewed here.

 Local historian Keith Stokes visited campus on Feb.
 11 to speak to students during Community Life Programming.
-Mr. Stokes will describe the arrival of enslaved Africans to Newport and the later development of some of the earliest African, religious, civic and educational institutions in America.
-He plans to present stories and images of African heritage people that will advance a new and deeper understanding of Newport and particularly people of color.
+Mr. Stokes described the arrival of enslaved Africans to Newport and the later development of some of the earliest African, religious, civic and educational institutions in America.
+He presented stories and images of African heritage people to advance a new and deeper understanding of Newport and particularly people of color.
 Mr. Stokes will also help curate the Spring Artifacts Exhibit in the Art Center.
 You can watch his presentation here.